Anthonians: Antonines (Hospital Brothers of St. Anthony)

 A congregation founded by a certain Gaston of Dauphiné (c.
 1095) and his son, in thanksgiving for miraculous relief from "St. Anthony's fire", a disease then epidemic.
-Near the Church of St. Anthony at Saint-Didier de la Mothe they built a hospital, which became the central house of the order.
+Near the Church of St. Anthony at Saint-Antoine-l'Abbaye (then called Saint-Didier de la Mothe) they built a hospital, which became the central house of the order.
 The members devoted themselves to the care of the sick, particularly those afflicted with the disease above mentioned, they wore a black habit with the Greek letter Tau (St. Anthony's cross) in blue.

 At first laymen, they received monastic vows from Pope Honorius III (1218), and were constituted canons regular with the Rule of St. Augustine by Boniface VIII (1297).
 The congregation spread through France, Spain, and Italy, and gave the Church a number of distinguished scholars and prelates.
 Among their privileges was that of caring for the sick of the papal household.
 With wealth came relaxation of discipline and a reform was ordained (1616) and partially carried out.
 In 1777 the congregation was canonically united with the Knights of Malta but was suppressed during the French Revolution.